BestTimesToVisit.com Logo

 Rental Car

-Tip:Book in advance, especially during peak tourist seasons.
-Ensure you have an International Driving Permit (IDP) if your home license isn't in English or Arabic.
-Be aware of speed cameras; they are prevalent and strictly enforced.
-Avoid driving during the hottest parts of the day in summer; opt for early mornings or evenings.
+Tip:Book in advance, especially during peak season.
+Ensure you have an International Driving Permit if your license isn't in English or Arabic.
+GPS is essential; many rental cars come equipped, or use Google Maps/Waze.
+Watch out for aggressive local driving habits and be aware of speed limits, which are strictly enforced.

-Al Ain's official taxis, easily identifiable by their cream color and distinct roof signs, are a convenient and relatively affordable option for getting around the city.
-They are metered and readily available at hotels, malls, and major landmarks.
+Al Ain's official taxis, identifiable by their cream color and distinct roof signs, are a convenient and relatively affordable way to get around.
+They are metered and readily available.

-Cost:Starts with a flag-fall of AED 3.50, with a per-kilometer charge of AED 1.75.
-Airport pickups may have a slightly higher initial charge.
+Cost:Flagfall starts at AED 5, with a per-kilometer charge of around AED 1.50.
+Airport pickups may have a slightly higher starting fare.

-Tip:Download the 'Hala' app for booking and tracking your taxi, which can sometimes offer better availability and upfront fare estimates.
+Tip:Download the Hala Taxi app (or Careem, which integrates Hala taxis) for booking and tracking.
 Always ensure the meter is running.
-Avoid unmarked or unofficial taxis, which can be more expensive and less safe.
-Tipping is not mandatory but rounding up the fare is appreciated.
+Avoid unmarked or unofficial taxis.
+Tipping is not mandatory but appreciated for good service (a few dirhams or rounding up the fare).

 Ride-Sharing Apps (Careem)